naasking/Recognizers.NET/README.md

         && x.Optional(x.WhiteSpaces(ref i))
         && x.DelimitedDigits(ref i, ' ', '-')
         && pos.AdvanceTo(i);

+You can see that this is essentially a specification of what a phone number should look like, and it's executable to recognize and extract phone numbers!

 By convention, methods in plural form are greedy and will consume as many matching characters as possible, where singular form matches only a single instance.